Hearing the words European waterfall might evoke recollections of Langfoss, Stuibenfall, or Mardalsfossen. But that’s not what this article is about.

 A 7% annualized preferred return entitles the investors to 35% (5 years x 7%) in total.
 The previously distributed cash flows add up to 23%, leaving 12% more to satisfy the preferred return.

-So in this example, the investors would receive another $12,000 each to go along with the $23,000 they’ve already received in prior cash flow distributions for a total of $35,000.
+In this example, the investors would receive another $12,000 each, in addition to the $23,000 they’ve already received in prior cash flow distributions, for a total of $35,000.

 Again, the investors received 100% of the distributions in this tier.
 And $12,000 to one hundred investors is $1.2 million dollars.
 That leaves $3.8 million to spill over into the third and final tier.